What is the Future Ready with the Library Project?

 From November 2019 - April 2020 cohort members will be expected to:

 - Meet regularly with community organizations, agencies, partners in the community outside of the library building.

 - Talk with teens and families, both inside and outside the library building, about their needs and interests.

 - Develop outcomes with at least one community partner for a service that supports middle school college and career readiness.

 - Post reflections, ideas, resources, and questions on the Community of practice approximately once per week.

 - Support other cohort members in their work by regularly engaging in the Community of Practice and responding to other's comments, ideas, questions, reflections.

 - Participating in monthly video chats about topics related to college and career readiness for middle school youth.

 What will the evaluators look for when they review my application?

 Evaluators will vet applications based on community need and the capacity of the library and the applicant to fully participate in the project.
-The evaluation team is the grant project's Advisory Board, which is made up of representatives from small, rural and tribal libraries, college and career readiness programs and others working in the youth development field.

 When will I be notified about the status of my application?